newrelic/newrelic_mysql_java_plugin/README.md

     $ mkdir /path/to/newrelic-plugin
     $ cd /path/to/newrelic-plugin
     # untar the archive with a tool of your choice

+## New Relic Platform Installer (Beta)

+The New Relic Platform Installer (NPI) is a simple, lightweight command line tool that helps you easily download, configure and manage New Relic Platform Plugins.
+If you're interested in participating in our public beta, simply go to [our forum category](https://discuss.newrelic.com/category/platform-plugins/platform-installer-beta) and checkout the ['Getting Started' section](https://discuss.newrelic.com/t/getting-started-for-the-platform-installer-beta/842).
+If you have any questions, concerns or feedback, please do not hesitate to reach out through the forums as we greatly appreciate your feedback!

+Once you've installed the NPI tool, run the following command:

+	./npi install com.newrelic.plugins.mysql.instance

 ## Create MySQL user if necessary
 The MySQL plugin requires a MySQL user with limited privileges.
 To use the New Relic default, run the following SQL script located at [/scripts/mysql_user.sql](https://github.com/newrelic-platform/newrelic_mysql_java_plugin/blob/master/scripts/mysql_user.sql).